bartholomej/svelte-sitemap/README.md

 svelte-sitemap --domain https://example.com
 ```

-It scans your `src/routes/` folder and generates `static/sitemap.xml` file
+It scans your routes in `build/` folder and generates `build/sitemap.xml` file

 ### JavaScript